Friars bring home soccer championship hardware, clip Eagles' wings 6-1

-“I think we showed that we weren't gonna play like that again,” Sablan said.
+“I think we showed that we weren't going to play like that again,” Sablan said.
 “This is our best game this season, by far.
 I mean, the score explains itself. … We just played our hearts out.”

 “I’m feeling blessed.
 The team’s feeling blessed,” Sablan added.